Fokoue22/jenkins-docker-ci-cd-pipeline/README.md

 }
 ```
 ![Alt text](images/source-stage-git.png)

+### 6. Source Stage: let edite our Pipeline edge of Script
+1. Let go back to `Configure` of the newly created pipeline
+2. Go down to `Pipeline` at `at the edge of Script` and motified it as shown below
+3. Update the Souce stage credentail with your own `Generate Pipeline Script` done above

 ### 5. Now let Installed docker on our Ubuntu server in other for us to use the plugin install above linux server:
 - Take up you privilage. the first command for ubuntu and the second for linux.